RahulModak74/Bayesian-Traffic-Prism/DETAILED_DOCUMENTATION.md

 - Relevant snapshots from the provided PDF
 - A strong argument on how combining static firewalls (ModSecurity/Naxsi) with Prism matches or exceeds commercial WAF solutions by leveraging session-based scoring and automated bot termination.

-I'll get back to you once the documentation is ready.

 # Bayesian Traffic-Prism Documentation